-“Well…I was a bit right,” I whisper under my breathe.
+“Well…I was a bit right,” I whisper under my breath.

 “Maybe you should rest, Hikaru,” she says softly, letting me go.
-“It appears you need some rest.”
+“It appears you need it.”

-For a few moments I lay out on the grass, enjoying the soft warmth of the morning as I attempt to sleep…before suddenly I feel it, and shiver.
+For a few moments I lay out on the grass, enjoying the gentle warmth of the morning as I attempt to sleep…before suddenly I feel it, and shiver.

 “A-Am I bothering you?”
 Suzette says, fingers stopping midway through my hair.